1996 Pacific typhoon season: Typhoon Herb (Huaning)

 Super Typhoon Herb was the strongest and the largest storm of 1996.
 Herb struck Ryūkyū Islands, Taiwan and China.
 Maximum sustained winds of the cyclone reached 160 mph over the open ocean.
 The system led to 590 casualties and US$5 billion in damage (1996 dollars).

 Tropical Depression Ian

-Ian existed from July 27 to July 31.
+Ian was a weak tropical storm that existed from July 27 to July 31.

 Severe Tropical Storm Joy

 Joy existed from July 29 to August 6.

 Typhoon Kirk (Isang)

 A monsoon depression developed on July 28 over the open Pacific Ocean.
 It headed northwestward, slowly consolidating to become a tropical storm on the 5th.
 While south of Japan, Kirk drifted to the southeast and looped back to the west, strengthening to a typhoon on the 8th while looping.
 It continued slowly northwestward, and while curving to the northeast Kirk reached a peak of 110 mph winds.
 The typhoon struck southwestern Japan at that intensity on the 14th.
 It weakened over the country, and dissipated on the 16th over the northern Pacific.
-Kirk caused heavy flooding, resulting in at least 2 deaths and moderate damage.
+Kirk caused heavy flooding, resulting in at least 2 deaths and ¥20.6 billion (US$189 million) in damage.